Please see the event package (PDF) for more details, including the full-day agenda.

 Kitchener, ON N2G 2K8 (map)

-This workshop is one of three afternoon options for the 2025 COCHF Spring Education Event.
-Please see the event package for more details, including the full-day agenda.
+This workshop is one of four afternoon options for the 2026 COCHF Spring Education Event.
+Please see the event package (PDF) for more details, including the full-day agenda.

 Crowne Plaza Kitchener